nicholaskim7/Reactagram/README.md

 - **Password Hashing**: bcrypt

 ## Functionality
-- **Token Creation**: Once a user is logged in.
-Login cannot be bypassed by putting user_id in the URL.
+- **Token Creation**: Login cannot be bypassed by putting user_id in the URL.
 If correct cookies are not present, redirect to the login page.
 - **Password Hashing**: Consistent password hashing when registering new users or updating user credentials.
 - **User Profile**: Once a user is logged in, they are directed to their profile where they can update profile information, update user credentials, or post pictures to their feed.
 - **Navbar Search**: Search feature to search for a friend's username.
 If the user exists in the database, redirect to that user's public profile.